How to Become a Speech Therapist in Indiana

 Job Satisfaction and Retention of School SLPs in Indiana

 Salary survey company PayScale.com tracks the wages of more than 50 million workers and surveyed 2 million of them about whether they thought that their work made the world a better place.
-Based on these responses, the company ranked the SLP profession among the 25 most meaningful jobs that offer good salaries.=
+Based on these responses, the company ranked the SLP profession as the 14th most meaningful job that offers a good salary.

 A master’s thesis by Elizabeth Buck of Indiana University provided a detailed examination of the job satisfaction for speech-language pathologists in Indiana’s K-12 schools by conducting a survey of 269 of these professionals.